smallblue2/OptiFS/technical_manual/technical_manual.md

 ![A data schema that represents the various structs used to implement our custom metadata system](DataSchema.png)
 <br>
-*Figure x: A data schema diagram that represents the various structs used to implement our custom metadata and persistence systems.*
+*Figure 3: A data schema diagram that represents the various structs used to implement our custom metadata and persistence systems.*

 This information is stored in a hashmap defined as;
 ```go